cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 - Nzz: The output size of the Hash_kem and Extract_kem functions in bytes

-Then we can construct a KEM called `DHKEM(Curve, Hash_kem)` in the following way, where `Curve` denotes the Diffie-Hellman group and `Hash_kem` the hash function underlying KDF_kem:
+Then we can construct a KEM called `DHKEM(Group, Hash_kem)` in the following way, where `Group` denotes the Diffie-Hellman group and `Hash_kem` the hash function underlying KDF_kem:

 ~~~